 Apple Wallet is on the Apple Watch, so anything already stored in it - aeroplane boarding passes, electronic tickets and anything else scannable - should work just fine without your iPhone.

 Listen to music, audiobooks or podcasts

-The Watch has its own storage space, of which 2GB is reportedly available for music - so you can use the Watch's built-in Bluetooth to pair with a pair of wireless headphones and get music on the move.
+The Watch has its own storage space, some of which is available for music - so you can use the Watch's built-in Bluetooth to pair with a pair of wireless headphones and get music on the move.

 Naturally you won't be able to stream music from the likes of Spotify or Apple Music without a cellular model, but there's more than enough internal storage for a run, a workout or a short commute.
 If you're using Apple Music you can make playlists available offline on your Apple Watch.

 Some other third-party apps can also do this too, such as Audible so you can store your audiobooks on your wrist.